oimoyu/blender_bonex_document/source/faq.rst

 ③ Adjust parmeter.
 Sometimes, even though you have relaxed the constraints, you may still find that there is some jitter when your thighs are raised and collide with the skirt.
 This may be because the rigid body is separated from the hard constraints due to friction.
 You can try to reduce the friction coefficient.

+④ give a little bit distance limit.
+At the base of the thigh, jitter often occurs.
+This is because of the conflict between the thigh bone pivot and skirt base bone pivot.
+You can add a little bit distance limit to the bone rigid body at the base of the skirt to allow it to have a small amount of move to avoid jitter caused by the conflict of hard constraints.
+(Of course, you can also optimize the bone binding and model, but it is more cumbersome).

 Why did the simulation stop early when playback?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Should be the frame step not continuous.
 This addon need to get every continuous frame to be simulated.